Social Justice and Health Equity (Minor)

 The intersection of social justice and health equity in public health has never been clearer, and the current US and world contexts have given rise to unprecedented career interest in public health as well as public health approaches to other complex social issues.
 A minor in Social Justice and Health Equity will enhance students' preparation for jobs across multiple sectors, with competencies applicable to a wide range of social justice and health equity issues.
 Graduating students that can apply a social justice and health equity lens to an array of complex issues in their communities hold potential to make meaningful strides toward equity.

 The Social Justice and Health Equity minor can be pursued as a specialization within the BA/BS Public Health majors, or as adjunct to preparation for other health fields such as medicine or nursing, or for a basic or social science, such as biology, social work, or sociology.
-The goal of the program will be to provide students with a solid foundation for further education or careers that benefit from understanding and application of social justice principles and practice to advance social and health equity.
+Current UofL students will be required to apply to the minor and maintain a minimum of a 2.0 GPA.
+The minor in Social Justice and Health Equity requires the completion of a minimum of 18 credit hours.

 Program Requirements